rpsl4j/rpsl4j-parser/README.md

 ```

 `AttributeLexerWrapper` works by generating a table of lexer states and their corresponding token names via reflection, then running the lexer over an attribute; recording tokens and runs of values.
-Unfortunately there is no easy way of predetermining the structure of a token list without thoroughly studying the attributes corresponding lexer.
+Unfortunately there is no easy way of predetermining the structure of a token list without thoroughly studying the attribute's corresponding lexer.
 The best approach at present is by experiment and testing.

 _refer to the rpsl4j-generator library for more complex uses of AttributeLexerWrapper._